-The Access Manager Mac Login Agent provides desktop integration for the Apple Mac.
+The Access Manager Credentials Provider (or the Mac Login Agent) provides desktop integration for the Apple Mac (OS X).
 This allows users to perform a password reset from the login prompt.

 Setup Access Manager

 Before you install the Credential Provider module on your desktop clients you must first configure the API Allowed Networks list under the Remote Access tab.
 The image below shows an example 'allow all' configuration but it is highly recommended that you limit access to internal network IP addresses only.

 The download package contains the application and configuration files.Save this to a folder on the Mac that you are installing the agent on.

 If you had the previous Mac Login Agent v1 installed, you MUST first uninstall the Agent, otherwise the new install will not use the new version correctly

 To Uninstall, go to the directory you originally installed the Agent from and run: